TIMES AND DAYS:

 3. Please supervise your children.
 This is a working farm and there are real dangers such as the pond, electric fences, cars, trucks, tractors, and farm machinery.

-4 Pets are not allowed at the farm.
-Keep them in your car or leave them at home.
+4 Pets are not allowed on the farm.

 5. Greenhouses are off limits.